luyadev/luya-module-smsnewsletter/README.md

 Add persons, add lists, send SMS messages to the persons in the list.
 Including the delivery status for every message.

+> Requires admin 1.2.2 and will be released along with 1.2.2 admin module.

 ## Installation

 Install the extension through composer: